RouHim/rouvens-arch-kickstart/README.md

 * gnome style dark
 * edit zsh rc as user not root
 * require chaotic for dash to panel
-* fix chaotic aur- chaotic mirrorlist not foud
+* fix chaotic aur- chaotic mirrorlist not foud (pacman-key --init)
+* disable mouse accl not working